Addiction To Ketamine

 Ketamine — also referred to as Special K, Kit Kat, Cat Valium, Dorothy, or Vitamin K — is an Anesthetic for animals that is abused as a recreational drug.
 It is especially popular in the club scene among young adults.

-Ketamine (sold under brand name Ketalar) is a schedule III controlled substance, the same category as codeine and anabolic steroids.
+Ketamine (sold under brand name Ketalar) is a schedule III controlled substance, the same category as Codeine and Anabolic Steroids.
 Schedule III substances can lead to physical dependence, and are very likely to lead to psychological dependence.

 It is illegal to use Ketamine without a doctor’s prescription.

-Ketamine is produced as a liquid, which can be injected; as a white or off-white powder, which is snorted or dissolved in water and drank; or as a pill.
+Ketamine is produced as a liquid, which can be injected; it also appears as a white or off-white powder, which is snorted or dissolved in water and drank, or as a pill.
 It has been used as a date rape drug because it is odorless and colorless.

 Ketamine Effects And Abuse

 Ketamine is a Dissociative Hallucinogenic Tranquilizer that causes the user to experience a full-body buzz resulting in a pronounced sense of relaxation.
 Typically, the high lasts less than an hour.
-Higher doses (typically injections) can lead to an effect known as the “K-hole,” where the individual has what is described as a near-death or out-of-body experience, feeling completely detached from reality.
-The anesthetic properties can cause the person to feel numb, which may lead to accidents and serious injuries while under its influence.
+Higher doses (typically injections) can lead to an effect known as the “K-hole,” where the individual has what is described as a near-death or out-of-body experience and feels completely detached from reality.
+The drug can make its user feel numb, which may lead to accidents and serious injuries.

 It’s a really ugly thing for people to look at, but you’re personally in the total state of bliss and happiness.
 But when other people see you, you’re drooling on yourself and can’t stand up.